 You also need to be careful about how the lawyer will charge legal costs.
 Most lawyers charge an hourly rate for legal fees.

 This, in our view, can cause a conflict of interest between you and your lawyer.
-If the lawyer is charging by the hour, then he/she wants your case to be as complicated as possible and to go on for as long as possible so he can charge you for more hours of work.
+If the lawyer is charging by the hour, they want your case to be as complicated as possible and to go on for as long as possible so they can charge you for more work hours.
 On the other hand, you want your case to be simplified and finalised as quickly as possible with the best result possible.
-Therefore, it is better to find a lawyer who charges a lump sum amount based on stages of preparation rather than on an hourly basis.
+Therefore, we strongly recommend you find a lawyer who charges a lump sum amount based on stages of preparation rather than on an hourly basis.

 Thank you for reading this far.
 As outlined above, the most critical decision you can make is choosing the right lawyer to represent you in your claim.
 We suggest reading our guide, “How to Choose the Best Compensation Lawyer for your claim.”